Sangrain

-Sangrai is the name of the New Year celebration of the Marma and Rakhine ethnic groups, which is celebrated from April 13 to 15 every year.
+Sangrain, also known as Sangrai, is the New Year celebration of the Marma and Rakhine ethnic group, which is celebrated from April 13 to 15 every year.
 It is celebrated according to the Burmese calendar.
 Sangrai is observed in a total of three days, including the last two days of the old year and the first day of the new year.
 According to the Burmese calendar, these three days fell in the middle of April of the English calendar, but now they are observed on April 13, 14 and 15 in line with the English calendar.
 The traditional games are also held on the morning of the 13th with Pangchowai (Flower Sangrai), the main Sangrai on the 14th and the water on the 15th.

 Celebration

 Absolutely one night of "Paanchowai" is used for worshiping Buddha and decorating houses.
 Although there are many flowers in the mountains, certain flowers are used to decorate the houses.
 The most popular of these is the cloud-colored flower called "Sangrai Paing".
 Everyone mainly decorates their houses on the day after "Paanchhoai" with this flower as the main thing.